Best Punjabi Folk Dance Udaipur|Bhangra Dance Punjab|Punjabi Royal Wedding Bhangra Dhol in Udaipur|Bhangra Dance Group

 Punjab’s Bhangra DanceThe drummer in this dance holds two sticks with the help of which he beats the drum, to beckon the dancers to a higher tempo of movement.
 At the initial stage, dance starts with a slow movement of their feet.
 But as the tempo increases, the entire body comes into action.
 The dancers whirl round and round bending and straightening their bodies, jumping on one leg, raising their hands and start clapping their hands with their handkerchiefs.

 Punjab’s Bhangra DanceThe Bhangra season concludes with the fair of Baisakhi when the wheat crop is harvested.
-There are several styles of performing Bhangra like Sialkoti, Sheikhupuri, Tribal, Malwa, Majha, etc. One of the step or move of Bhangra is also similar to the moves of Shiv-Tandav dance, which is danced on one leg by Shiva.
+There are several styles of performing Bhangra like Sialkoti, Sheikhupuri, Tribal, Malwa, Majha, etc. One of the steps or moves of Bhangra is also similar to the moves of Shiv-Tandav dance, which is danced on one leg by Shiva.
 Damru i.e. hand-drum is also used in Bhangra.

 Nowadays Bhangra is just not a typical form of folk music but has become a particular form of Indian music, which has, broke the barriers of stage, pits, and galleries and has become the accepted form of expression of the mass.